Data Sources & Methodology

 Data Points Included:

-• ✅ Median income (Census - official)
+• ✅ Median income (Census Bureau - official)

-• ⚙️ Unemployment rates (modeled)
+• ⚙️ Industry distribution (modeled)

 About Data Accuracy & Methodology